yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

     ```

-1. Visit the ingress endpoint in your browser.
+8. Visit the ingress endpoint in your browser.
 You should be able to visit the speakers and sessions pages and see all the content.

-1. Visit the api directly by navigating to `/content-api/sessions` at the ingress endpoint
+9. Visit the api directly by navigating to `/content-api/sessions` at the ingress endpoint.

-1. Test TLS termination by visiting both services again using `https`
+10. Test TLS termination by visiting both services again using `https`.

-    > It can take a few minutes before the SSL site becomes avaiable.
+    > NOTE: It can take a few minutes before the SSL site becomes avaiable.
 This is due to the delay involved with provisioning a TLS cert from letsencypt.

 ## After the hands-on lab